 Alternative loans are credit based.
 Students who are borrowing alternative loans may need a co-signer in order to qualify for the loans.
-You may apply for these loans on-line, the lenders will contact us to certify the loans for you.
+You may apply for these loans on-line, and once approved, your lender will contact us to certify the loans for you.
 Students can click on the link below to use the Fast Choice website for comparative information and for help with understanding your alternative loan options and responsibilities.

 Alternative Loan LendersDiscover Student Loans: (6 credits minimum enrollment to apply.
 No loans for prior balances)

 Sallie Mae Smart Option Loan: (No minimum enrollment to apply.
 May apply to cover prior balances less than 1 year old.)

 Wells Fargo: (No minimum enrollment required.
 No loans for prior balances.)

 *These lenders are listed based on their proven savings to students and efficient service over the life of the loan.
 You are welcome to use any lender you choose for your alternative loan.

 Click here to link to Fast Choice for information about consolidating your alternative/private loans.